zar-zar-hlaing/MultiLangDepTreeVisualizer/README.md

 ### Flexible Input Handling

-* Processes both single-line text and multi-line text files with ease.
+* Processes single-line and multi-line texts with ease, though single-line text is recommended for a clearer view of the dependency tree structure.

 ### Large Text Support